wp-plugins/wp-share-buttons/readme.txt

 1. In order to insert Share buttons into your post go > Edit Post > Tick on Share buttons.
 And you will see your buttons on every post, where it has selected

-2. Copy / Past the shortcode and insert into post
+2. Copy / Past the shortcode and insert into post - Share Buttons

 ### If you think, that you found a bug in our [WordPress Share Buttons](http://huge-it.com/share-buttons/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com).